tansihmittal/Upload-ChatGPT/README.md

 It is versatile.
 You can use the extension for a variety of purposes, such as generating creative text, translating languages, or summarizing documents.
 If you are looking for a way to upload any type of content into ChatGPT, then the "Upload ChatGPT" Chrome extension is a great option.
 It is easy to use, powerful, and versatile.

+# How to USE
+To download and use a Chrome extension from a GitHub repository, follow these steps:

+Step 1: Open the GitHub repository
+Go to the repository URL provided: https://github.com/tansihmittal/Upload-ChatGPT/tree/main

+Step 2: Download the extension files
+On the GitHub repository page, click on the green "Code" button.
+Then, click on the "Download ZIP" option to download the extension files to your computer.

+Step 3: Extract the downloaded ZIP file
+After the ZIP file is downloaded, locate it on your computer and extract its contents to a folder of your choice.

+Step 4: Install the extension in Chrome
+Open Google Chrome browser and type chrome://extensions in the address bar, then press Enter.
+This will open the Chrome Extensions page.

+Make sure the "Developer mode" toggle, usually located at the top right corner, is turned on.

+Click on the "Load unpacked" button, usually located at the top left corner.
+A file selection dialog box will appear.

+Navigate to the folder where you extracted the extension files, select the folder, and click "Select" or "OK".

+The extension will be installed and added to your Chrome browser.

+Step 5: Use the extension
+Once the extension is installed, you can start using it.
+The functionality and usage of the extension will depend on its specific features.
+Please refer to the documentation or instructions provided by the extension developer for detailed guidance on how to use it effectively.

+Remember to be cautious when installing extensions from unknown sources and only download them from trusted repositories.

+That's it!
+You have successfully downloaded and installed the "tansihmittal/Upload-ChatGPT" Chrome extension from the GitHub repository.
+Enjoy using it in your Chrome browser.